I haven't blogged about Newtown because what do you say?

 My brother-in-law did engineering work in jet propulsion, and was often engaged in or somehow otherwise consulted on NASA projects.
 A Floridian, he had made a habit of watching every space shuttle launch possible on live broadcast (if he couldn't be in the state I suppose).
 I'm not even sure he'd missed a launch before that one.

 As I understand it from the time, he'd refused to watch that particular launch on the grounds there would be a high probability of catastrophic failure.
 There had been problems with sealant rings, with earlier launches postponed, but it was evidently clear to him that the conditions causing the malfunctions would not have been adequately fixed by the steps that they had taken.
 Other engineers would have undoubtedly had similar concerns, and no doubt warnings were given, but this is a highly specialized field - and it's possible the greater majority of people on the team were not even aware how one subset of problems might affect things.
 Unfortunately it was also a period in NASA's history in which the actual scientists had been pushed out of any higher management or decision making roles in favor of project leaders with significantly lower technical understanding but a good sense of organization skill.
 Part of the mission management may even have been political appointees.
+Why am I reminded of all this?

 First because telling me that the answer is more guns in school shows a fundamental misunderstanding of how the world works on par with a third grade understanding of physics.
 Second because this situation may be completely avoidable if the right steps are taken - namely sensible gun law based on practicality (instead of trauma or NRA lobby dollars) and as or even more importantly, reliable mental health care.